-Kongevegen (ca. 20 km) is another great trip on a more rough tractor road, the trip starts at Bjøberg and ends in Tuv (pro tip: lock your bikes in Tuv and take the bus back to the car, check vy.no for bus schedule).
+Kongevegen (ca. 20 km) is another great trip on a more rough tractor road, the trip starts at Bjøberg and ends in Tuv (pro tip: when you end the trip, lock your bikes in Tuv and take the bus back to the car, check vy.no for bus schedule).
 If you have more energy to burn you can continue from Tuv towards Fagersetvannet and the golf course in Grøndalen.

 E-bike booster: With an E-bike you will get farther on shorter time and with less (human) energy consumption and a trip up to the hidden valley of Hydalen (11 km from the parking at Fjellstølane by Harahorn) will be a piece of cake.
 Then you can enjoy the view from Vavatn lake and all the way down to the beautiful valley.

 Fanitullvegen (30 km one way) is a classic, where many have used the chair lift as transportation up hill, but with an E-bike everyone can manage Holdeskarsvegen and get a nice trip across the mountain area.

 Trail lover: From the town centre towards Ulsåk you can find Hemsilstigen, which is mostly used by hikers, but if you are considerate of those, this is a really nice trail along the river.
 About halfway you will find "Krikken" water treatment plant.
 Here you can either follow the gravel road to the main road and use the walk- and bikeway back or you can continue across the bridge and test your advanced trail skills on the trail that eventually takes you to the gravel road to Moen Camping in Ulsåk (go left in the crossing after the bridge)